 I am very Wesssiiide but I love everything about Los Angeles and make a point to explore the City.
 The Boyfriend and I have been on this staycation kick in the past few months.
 L.A. is not just for tourists.
 We wanted to enjoy it, too.
-So we’ve made a point to stay the night at a local hotel, dine at local spots, and explore everything by foot only.
+A few times a years, we stay the night or weekend at a local hotel, dine at local spots, and explore everything by foot only.
 This Labor Day Weekend, we explored Little Tokyo.

 At 10 pm, it was still hot as Hades.
 After consulting my phone for an ice cream spot that was still open and had at least four stars, Honeymee was it.
 I had the Matcha Affogato with was milk ice cream with liquid honey swirl and organic matcha.
 Heads up that I was on a matcha kick during this vacation.
 More matcha reports ahead.

 Get there before 11:00 am or you will likely face a rush.
 But, Jist Cafe next to EastWest Players is worth the wait.
 Thankfully, we arrived before the line formed.
 The portions leave you satiated at least until early dinnertime.
 They offer a unique twist to the familiar.
 I had a char siu pork with potatoes– akin to corned beef hash.
 Order it with rice to cut some of the richness.
 They have adult beverages, like mimosa but with soju, but I opted for coffee.

 After brunch we, headed to the Arts District, which was poppin’ even during the day.
 We walked to the Arts District Co-op to pick up my race bib and swag for Blacklist LA’s HBDLA5K, which was happening the following evening.
 Had I not been trying to Marie Kondo my closet, I would have purchased a stylish grey tote for $25.
 The Co-op had a lot of cute stuff at an affordable price.
 Skip Forever21 and support the local designers that have their stuff here.